Lydyni/Ransomware-Lydyn/README.md

 # Ransomware-Lydyn
-Hello my name is Lydyni and i code in JS PY PHP C# C++ i made this program for educational purposes only but you can use this for what ever you would like..
-Make sure to join my discord for support discord.gg/lydyni.
+Hello my name is dyni I made this project in python ofc. this is a very basic ransom ware project made in python very simple but affective Do not be some skid and send to someone and do stupid things with this...
+It is still very dangerous... if you have any bugs or find anything wrong with this ransom ware feel free to make a pull request or a bug request in my discord discord.gg/lydyni

+and make sure you run this on a vm or remote desktop vps server what ever do not run this on your main windows 10!!! thank you feel free to join the discord discord.gg/lydyni